dotnet/arcade/Documentation/SBOMGenerationGuidance.md

 To verify that the functionality worked as expected in your repository:

-1. The following steps should be added to every job that is using the templates:
+1. The following steps should have been added to every job that is using the templates:
     - `Prep for SBOM generation`: Prepares the output directory for the sbom manifest and sets up the name of the artifact that will be uploaded.
     - `Create SBOM output folder`: Creates the directory where the sbom will be stored in the build